How to Care for Marble Countertops in Bathroom

 After a certain period, marble tends to lose its shine and becomes lifeless and dull.
-However, this can be avoided with proper cleaning and maintenance.
-Just like other natural stones, marble is affected by stains.
-Therefore, you have to deal with them immediately, to prevent permanent damage.
+This can be avoided with regular maintenance.
+Like most stones marble is porous and pervious to stains.
+Always clean spills immediately.

-Stains caused by coffee, tea, acid, and wine, can penetrate to the deeper layers.
-Whenever there are spills, ensure you clean them immediately.
+Stains or etch marks are caused by chemicals that contain acids always check the label to make sure the cleaning products are safe for natural stone.
 For fresh stains, sprinkle baking soda onto the affected area.
 This will neutralize the acid.
 For old stains, make a paste of baking soda with water and then spread on the stain.
 Allow it to sit on the stain for several minutes, and then wipe it away.

 How jk marble maintenance restores marble floors?

 JK marble maintenance uses a 4-step process for marble restoration.
 The steps involve resurfacing the stone, chemically closing it, hardening and then polishing it.
 The four steps involve:

 – Grinding: Also known as flattening or lippage removal, this is a very powerful step in the restoration process.
 It involves the removal of all roughness and ledges thus achieving uniform flatness to your marble floor.
 This step can also remove deep-set stains and scratches.

 – Honing: This involves smoothing the marble floor, using industrial diamonds.
 This gives the surfaces more shine.
 Honing also removes stains and scratches, while giving the surface a uniform appearance.
 In some instances, honing is enough to restore a spectacular look and improves the aesthetics.

 – Polishing: This is the 3rd step in the restoration process.
 Polishing can give the floor either a shine or semi-shine appearance.
 Just like honing, polishing is done using industrial diamonds.
 However, these are smaller graded.
 If your marble floors are in good condition, polishing can restore the shine.